Understanding the Statute of Limitations for Your Discrimination Claims

 Statutes of limitations vary between federal, state, and city court levels.
 You may have missed the statute of limitations deadline under federal law.
-However, you may be justified in pursuing your rights under State or City laws, which may provide for a longer statute of limitations.
+However, you may have plenty of time to pursue your rights under state or city laws.

 Sometimes, however, it is the other way around.
-The federal law statute of limitations may be much longer than the state or city statutes of limitation.
-In short, even though your time to sue under one law has expired, you may have time under another law to sue.
+The federal law statute of limitations may be much longer than the state or city statutes of limitations.
+In short, even though your time to sue under one law has expired, you may have time under another law to seek justice.

 What Are the Federal Statutes of Limitations for Employment Law Cases?